supercollider/supercollider/README_WINDOWS.md

       $> cd supercollider; mkdir build; cd build
       $> cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Debug ..
       $> cmake --build . --target install

-  If you stay in the mingw32-shell, you can now run the binaries.

-* To add the dll-s to the install folder do:

       $> cmake --build . --target bundle   # copies dll's into install folder (be patient)

 * To create the distributable installer do: